ppy/osu-wiki/wiki/Tournaments/oPHN/2023_catch/en.md

 - Players can choose to ban 1 map from the mappool (excluding the tiebreaker).
 The pick/ban order is determined by the !roll command.
 The player with the lower roll bans first and the player with the higher roll picks first.
 Players will alternate picks until a match winner is decided.
 - If both players are tied on match point (e.g. 4-4 score in a Best-of-9), the players will play the tiebreaker map of the pool to determine the winner.
 - Players are given 2 minutes to ban/pick maps when it is their turn.
 Failure to do so means that the referee will ban/pick at random in behalf of the player.
-- Players are eligible to use a 2 minute tactical time out once per match.
+- Players are eligible to use a 2-minute tactical time out once per match.
 They are only allowed to use it when it is their turn to pick.
 It will take into effect after the pick timer has expired.

 ### Player eligibility

-**Players who are ranked #5000 and above in the osu!catch global rankings will be allowed to join the tournament.
-Additionally, players who currently have (or had at some point since Account Creation) the Philippine Flag on their profile or players who do not have the Philippine Flag on their profiles but can present a proof of their Philippine Citizenship to the staff are the only ones allowed to join the tournament.**
+Players who are ranked #5000 and above in the osu!catch global rankings will be allowed to join the tournament.
+Additionally, players who currently have (or had at some point since their account's creation) the Philippine flag on their profile, or players who do not have the Philippine flag on their profiles but can present a proof of their Philippine citizenship to the tournament staff are the only ones allowed to join the tournament.